awsdocs/aws-java-developer-guide-v2/doc_source/java_dynamodb_code_examples.md

 + Write movie data to the table from a sample JSON file\.
 + Query for movies that were released in a given year\.
 + Scan for movies that were released in a range of years\.
-+ Delete a movie from the table\.
++ Delete a movie from the table, then delete the table\.
-+ Delete the table\.

 **SDK for Java 2\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/dynamodb#readme)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/dynamodb#readme)\.
 Create a DynamoDB table\.

 ```
     // Create a table with a Sort key.
     public static void createTable(DynamoDbClient ddb, String tableName) {
         DynamoDbWaiter dbWaiter = ddb.waiter();
         ArrayList<AttributeDefinition> attributeDefinitions = new ArrayList<>();